ARM-software/psa-arch-tests/secure-debug/README.md

 The abstraction layers provide platform information and runtime environment to enable execution of the tests.

 In this release, PAL implementation for the 'emulation' target uses Unix sockets as the link layer to send commands and receive responses.
-We have also added support for executing the test suite on the 'Musca-b1' hardware board by adding a 'musca_b1' target which uses memory window protocol as the link layer.
+Arm also provides support for executing the test suite on the 'Musca-b1' hardware board by adding a 'musca_b1' target which uses memory window protocol as the link layer.

-You can also write your own abstraction layer implementations to allow ADAC tests to be run in other host platforms and support the debug link layer.
+You can also write your own abstraction layer implementations to allow ADAC tests to run on other host platforms and support the debug link layer.

 ## Scenarios

-The mapping of the rules in the specification to the test cases and the steps followed in the tests are mentioned in the [Scenario document](docs/psa_adac_scenarios.md) present in the docs/ folder.
+The mapping of the rules to the test cases and the steps followed in the tests are mentioned in the [Scenario document](docs/psa_adac_scenarios.md) present in the docs/ folder.

 ## Getting started

-Follow the instructions in the subsequent sections to get a copy of the source code on your local machine and build the tests. <br />
+Follow the instructions in the subsequent sections to get a copy of the source code on your local machine and build the tests. <br/>
-See [Arm Authenticated Debug Access Control Test Suite User guide](docs/Arm_Authenticated_Debug_Access_Control_Test_Suite_User_Guide.pdf) document to get details on the steps involved in porting the test suite to your platform.
+See [Arm Authenticated Debug Access Control Test Suite User guide](docs/Arm_Authenticated_Debug_Access_Control_Test_Suite_User_Guide.pdf) to get details on the steps involved in porting the test suite to your platform.
 This test suite is provided as a separate directory within the psa-arch-tests repository.

 ### Prerequisites